 What services does Calmare Therapy NJ USA offer?

 We specialize exclusively in the administration of the Calmare® Pain Therapy Treatment MC-5A device which has been cleared by the FDA for use in the United States.
-We make every effort not to incorporate the use of drugs, injections or other invasive pain management modalities whenever possible.
+This therapy is performed exclusively at our New Jersey clinic.

 Who should use the Calmare® MC-5A device?